The Suicide Squad blasting into theaters, HBO Max a day early, on Aug. 5

 The film is a standalone sequel to David Ayer's 2016 Suicide Squad, and focuses on a team of super villains, including Harley Quinn and Captain Boomerang.
 The villains are freed from Belle Reve penitentiary to take on a dangerous mission to destroy a Nazi-era prison and laboratory.

 While Gunn didn't specify, a representative for Warner Bros. said the film will be available both in theaters and on HBO Max on Aug.
-5. As with Wonder Woman 1984, there's no extra charge beyond the regular HBO Max subscription fee for members.
+5. It'll appear on HBO Max at 12:01 a.m.
+PT that day.
+As with Wonder Woman 1984, there's no extra charge beyond the regular HBO Max subscription fee for members.
 Full information on how to watch it is here.

 A second trailer for the film came out June 22, shining the spotlight on Idris Elba's Bloodsport, a tech-enhanced mercenary who went to prison for shooting Superman with a kryptonite bullet.